mvastola/RuBLE/README.md

     $ gem install RuBLE

+## Building on MacOS

+MacOS is not yet supported.

 ## Building on Windows

+Windows is not yet supported.

-Building in cygwin appears to not be supported.
+~~Building in cygwin appears to not be supported.
 This is due to the SimpleBLE library not supporting CYGWIN when building from source.
-(NOTE: Still need to re-confirm the precompiled library didn't work either.)
+(NOTE: Still need to re-confirm the precompiled library didn't work either.)~~

 <!--The best way I've found to build on Windows is: